GrandF17/detecting-ss22/README.md

 entropy_outliers_ub     - here we count upper bounds as Q3+1.5*IQR, and count amount of values that are higher than this bound

 # some IP and 6 Layer OSI protos:
-udp_lable               - TRUE if met UDP   in IP proto tcp_lable               - TRUE if met TCP   in IP proto sctp_lable              - TRUE if met SCTP  in IP proto http_lable              - TRUE if met some standart lables of HTTP connection (simple check) tls_lable               - TRUE if met some standart lables of TLS connection (simple check) ssh_lable               - TRUE if met some standart lables of SSH connection (simple check)
+udp_label               - TRUE if met UDP   in IP proto tcp_label               - TRUE if met TCP   in IP proto sctp_label              - TRUE if met SCTP  in IP proto http_label              - TRUE if met some standart labels of HTTP connection (simple check) tls_label               - TRUE if met some standart labels of TLS connection (simple check) ssh_label               - TRUE if met some standart labels of SSH connection (simple check)

 # other simple metrcis
 total_time              - total session time in milliseconds